radek195/chatter/README.md

    - `SCHEMA=chatter`
    - `FLYWAY_PATH=*path to your flyway*`

+5. Run flyway migration script from ./flywayMigrate.sh

-5. Build and run the application:
+6. Build and run the application:
     `./gradlew bootRun`